Galaxielion/hello-world/README.md

 # hello-world
-A hello word in typescript
+A hello world in typescript